Temperature-ai/SADet/README.md

-# SICDet
+# SADet
-The code is comming soon...
+This is the code of our paper "SADet: A Semantic-Aware Tiny Object Detection Network Against Missed Detection".
+The code will be available upon acceptance.